Frequency Chirping of Energetic-Particle-Driven Geodesic Acoustic Modes in Tokamaks: Nonlinear frequency chirping of EGAMs

+The observed scaling is characteristic of saturation dominated by nonlinear wave--particle interactions.
+As the EGAM amplitude increases, resonant energetic particles become trapped and redistributed around the resonance region, progressively reducing the net energy transfer from particles to the mode.
+Saturation is reached when the drive and damping balance each other.

-\subsubsection{Dependence of Chirping Rate and Saturation Level on EP Concentration}
+\subsection{Dependence of Chirping Rate and Saturation Level on EP Concentration}

-\autoref{chirp_vs_nEP} shows the dependence of the chirping rate on the EP concentration.
+\autoref{fig:chirp_vs_nEP} shows the dependence of the chirping rate on the EP concentration.
 A clear systematic trend is observed: as the EP drive becomes stronger, the frequency sweeping accelerates.
-At low EP concentrations, the chirping rate remains relatively small in magnitude, but already exhibits a pronounced sensitivity to variations in the fast-particle population.
-As the EP concentration is further increased, the chirping rate attains significantly larger values, consistent with the stronger drive.
-However, the incremental enhancement gradually diminishes, reflecting the increasing role of nonlinear phase–space redistribution.
-This behavior mirrors the qualitative trend of the linear growth rate, yet it carries a distinct physical meaning: while $\gamma_L$ characterizes the strength of the linear instability, the chirping rate directly quantifies the pace of nonlinear wave–particle interactions and the resulting frequency evolution.
+At low EP concentrations, the chirping rate remains relatively small in magnitude but already exhibits a pronounced sensitivity to variations in the fast-particle population.
+As the EP concentration is further increased, the chirping rate attains larger values, consistent with the stronger drive.
+The dependence of the chirping rate can be studied also as a function of the saturation level.
+The result is given in \autoref{fig:chirp_deltaEr}.
+Within the error bars, we can observe a trend which is approximately linear in the regime of low drive, and then a change in slope for very large drives.

-The simulation results consistently show that the linear growth rate $\gamma_L$ increases with the EP concentration.
-At the same time, the chirping rate exhibits the same increasing trend, indicating a direct connection between the two quantities.
-Most importantly, as illustrated in \autoref{growth_vs_chirp}, the chirping rate is found to scale linearly with the linear growth rate.

-These numerical findings are in close agreement with the existing theoretical framework.
-Chen and Zonca (2016, RMP)\cite{chen2016} demonstrated that the scaling of the chirping rate is determined by the wave–particle trapping dynamics, predicting a proportionality between the chirping rate and the linear growth rate $\gamma_L$.
-Their unified fishbone paradigm encompasses both adiabatic and nonadiabatic chirping, and emphasizes the crucial role of nonperturbative energetic particle responses in governing the nonlinear frequency evolution.

-Building on this theoretical foundation, Xin Wang et al.\ (2023)\cite{wang2023} performed systematic nonlinear simulations of Alfvén modes (TAE/EPM) using the global gyrokinetic code ORB5, and verified this prediction for the first time.
-Their results showed that, independent of whether the EP drive was modified by varying the EP density or the background temperature gradient, the chirping rate consistently exhibited a linear scaling with the saturation amplitude of the mode.

-Within this context, our EGAM simulations provide a new and important extension.
-We demonstrate that, even for an acoustic branch mode, the chirping rate exhibits a clear linear scaling with the linear growth rate $\gamma_L$.
-This constitutes the first systematic evidence that the universal scaling law, previously established for Alfvénic modes, also applies to EGAMs.
-By extending the applicability of the Chen–Zonca theoretical framework, our findings highlight the universal nature of nonadiabatic wave–particle interactions across different branches of plasma modes.
-This result fills a critical gap in the understanding of nonlinear EGAM dynamics, where energetic particle effects are expected to play a dominant role.